BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 If your cat is sick or in pain then “she may growl, or hiss when people or other pets in the household approach them,” as Malcolm Weir, DVM, states.

 In case this is a health issue, you’ll need to look for more signs that your kitty is unwell, but since hissing is such a drastic behavioral change, the best thing you can do is take your cat to the vet first.

 If your kitty is healthy but they’re still hissing at you, then you’ll need to look at their environment.
 Sudden changes, like bringing an additional pet, or a family member moving out can stress your cat and they might take their frustration on you.

 During these stressful situations, you’ll need to look at making your cat’s environment more cat-friendly.
 Get an additional cat tree and place it by the window, add hiding places and perhaps use artificial cat pheromones.

 Dr. Tynes states that these pheromones, “send a specific comforting message to the pet, such as ‘you are safe here’ or ‘you belong here.”

-You can check the Feliway Classic calming diffuser that’s available on Amazon.
+You can check the No products found.
 They could help calm your cat and reduce their hissing, keep in mind that you’ll still need to figure out what’s causing your cat’s hissing.